Fateh Sagar Lake

 Fateh Sagar Lake is situated in the city of Udaipur in the Indian state of Rajasthan.
 It is an artificial lake named after Maharana Fateh Singh of Udaipur and Mewar, constructed north-west of Udaipur, to the north of Lake Pichola in the 1680s.

-It is one of the four lakes of the Udaipur city; the other three being: the Lake Pichola (within the Udaipur town), Udai Sagar Lake, 13 km to the east of Udaipur, and Dhebar Lake or Jaisamand Lake, 52 km south east of Udaipur.
+It is one of the four lakes of Udaipur city; the other three being: the Lake Pichola (within the Udaipur town), Udai Sagar Lake, 13 km to the east of Udaipur, and Dhebar Lake or Jaisamand Lake, 52 km south-east of Udaipur.